-The compensation levels of the Named Executive Officers compare appropriately to the Committee's aggregate targets for their respective positions, and were justified in light of the Company's excellent performance during 2022 and the success of the NEOs in exceeding financial and non-financial target goals for the year.
+The compensation levels of the Named Executive Officers compare appropriately to the Committee's aggregate targets for their respective positions and were justified in light of the Company's excellent performance during 2023 and the success of the NEOs in exceeding financial and non-financial target goals for the year.
 The Committee found that the aggregate compensation of the Named Executive Officers was generally consistent with the allowable range of variation to the median pay levels of the Meridian Report.

-The CEO's target compensation for 2022 was \$4,150,000, which was below the median range when compared with the Meridian Report's 50th percentile total compensation targets of \$4,823,000 for the Company Peer Group and \$5,388,000 for the Survey Peer Group.
-His total compensation in 2022, including the grant date fair value of long-term equity grants, was \$4,882,383, which was at the low end of the median range compared to the median target values for comparable positions reflected in the Meridian Report.
+The CEO's target compensation for 2023 was \$4,762,000, which was below the median range when compared with the Meridian Report's 50th percentile total compensation targets of \$5,046,000 for the Company Peer Group and \$5,981,000 for the Survey Peer Group.
+His total compensation in 2023, including the grant date fair value of long-term equity grants, was \$5,213,529, which was within the median range compared to the median target values for comparable positions reflected in the Meridian Report.

-The Committee's conclusion that the CEO's actual total compensation was within the range of median pay levels established by the Meridian Report data was confirmed by compensation modeling provided by the Governance Firm, which indicated that the CEO's total compensation package, as stated in the Summary Compensation Table on p.
-48, was a "low concern" under the Governance Firm's data.
+The Committee's conclusion that the CEO's actual total compensation was within the range of median pay levels established by the Meridian Report data was confirmed by compensation modeling provided by the Governance Firm, which indicated that the CEO's total compensation package, as stated in the Summary Compensation Table on page 37, was a "low concern" under the Governance Firm's data.
 The Compensation Committee therefore determined that the CEO's compensation was justified and consistent with the philosophy and targets established by the Committee.

 The Committee also determined that the inclusion of the tax gross-up amount present in the CEO's total compensation was not a material amount of the total compensation package.
 In addition, it was required as part of the Company commitment to provide the CEO with a life insurance policy under his amended employment agreement negotiated at the time of his appointment as CEO.
-Moreover, given that the CEO's entire pay package as presented in the Summary Compensation Table on p.
-48 presented a "low concern" according to the

-Governance Firm, and the payment constituted a de minimis fraction of that package, the Committee believes that the payment was appropriate.
+Moreover, given that the CEO's entire pay package as presented in the Summary Compensation Table on page 37 presented a "low concern" according to the Governance Firm, and the payment constituted a de minimis fraction of that package, the Committee believes that the payment was appropriate.

-The CFO's total compensation of \$2,087,975, including the grant date fair value of equity grants, was approximately aligned with the Meridian Report's 75th percentile total compensation target of \$2,145,000 for the Company Peer Group and the Meridian Report's 50th percentile total compensation target of \$2,148,000 for the Survey Peer Group.
-The Committee determined that the compensation package for the CFO was nevertheless acceptable, despite exceeding the range of plus or minus 15% compared to the median target value for comparable positions expressed in the Meridian Report for the Company Peer Group.
-The Committee noted that the CFO's total compensation was within the allowable range when compared to the Survey Peer Group.
-The Committee determined that the CFO's compensation exceeded the range beyond the Company Peer Group median because his EIP cash compensation payment was 1.533 times the target EIP compensation for his position, due to the Company exceeding the adjusted Pre-Tax and OGIR targets.
-Given the extraordinary performance of the Company in exceeding the targets, the Committee concluded that the compensation for the CFO was justified and consistent with the philosophy and targets established by the Committee.
+The CFO's total compensation of \$2,004,216, including the grant date fair value of equity grants, was aligned with the Meridian Report's 75th percentile total compensation target of \$2,000,000 for the Company Peer Group and the Meridian Report's 50th percentile total compensation target of \$2,126,000 for the Survey Peer Group.
+The Committee determined that the compensation package for the CFO was within the median range compared to the median target values for comparable positions reflected in the Meridian Report.